Mets put Young on injured list and bring up Waddell to make 1st MLB appearance in 4 years - WTOP News

 The roster shuffle left Waddell as the only left-hander in New York’s reliable bullpen.

+“A guy that is more of a pitchability-type guy.
+You know, moves the ball around.
+Strike thrower.
+Been in professional baseball for a long time,” Mendoza said before the game.

 Waddell, who turns 31 on June 3, was 1-1 with a 1.54 ERA in five starts at Syracuse, with 21 strikeouts and seven walks in 23 1/3 innings.
-His most recent big league outing came with the St. Louis Cardinals against the Chicago Cubs at Wrigley Field on July 9, 2021.
+His previous big league outing came with St. Louis against the Chicago Cubs at Wrigley Field on July 9, 2021.

 Waddell was released by the Cardinals in July 2022 and spent the next 2 1/2 years pitching in South Korea and China.
 He spent last season with the Doosan Bears of the KBO, going 7-4 with a 3.12 ERA in 14 starts before signing with the Mets in December.